Who Should Install This Hotfix?

 <hostname>-u root -pw

 - To verify in XenCenter that the update has been applied correctly, select the Pool, and then click the General tab.
 This displays the Pool properties.
-In the Updates section, ensure that the update is listed as Applied.
+In the Updates section, ensure that the update is listed as Fully applied.